A REAL DICKENS

 clarksdale, mississippi

-a collection of restored sharecropper shacks surround an original cotton gin (now the bar and lobby). legend has it, a one-room shack on the property was home to a man who raised seven sons, and by the time they came back to move him out, he had a whiskey still in the attic and no intention of leaving.
+a collection of restored sharecropper shacks surround an original cotton gin, now the shack up inn’s lobby. legend has it, a one-room shack on the property was home to a man who raised seven sons, and by the time they came back to move him out, he had a whiskey still in the attic and no intention of leaving.

 THE WEEKEND ITINERARY